Tennu/tennu/readme.md

 * nickname        - Nickname the bot will use.
 Defaults to "tennubot"
 * username        - Username the bot will use.
 Defaults to "user"
 * realname        - Realname for the bot.
 Defaults to "tennu v0.3"
-* password        - Password for identifying to services.
+* auth-password   - Password for identifying to services.
 * nickserv        - Nickname of nickserv service.
 Defaults to "nickserv".
-* trigger         - Command character to trigger commands with.
+* command-trigger - Command character to trigger commands with.
 By default, '!'.
 * channels        - Array of channels to autojoin. _Example:_ ["#help", "#tennu"]
-* modules         - An array of module names that the bot requires.
+* plugins         - An array of plugin names that the bot requires.
 * disable-help    - Disables the built-in help plugin.

-Password is listed twice.
-That is a bug that will be fixed in v0.9.0.

 Other plugins may add additional properties.

 Configuration objects are JSON encodable.

-[0.9.0]

-The following properties will be renamed:

-* user -> username
-* nick -> nickname
-* trigger -> command-trigger
-* password -> auth-password (or something better...)
-* modules -> plugins

 ## Dependency Management ##